The sheepdog is also known as the Groenendael. All four Belgian varieties have nicknames for Belgian villages.

 The first noticeable difference between the Belgian and German Shepherd is their color.
 The Belgian has a thick black coat while the German comes in many black, brown, and tan shades.
 Next is the size.
 The German Shepherd is going to be larger than the Belgian.

 The German has a double-layer coat to help keep it warm.
-The Belgian Shepherd needs about 20 minutes a week of brushing a week.
-Both dogs are bright, loyal and great family members.
+Both dogs are bright, loyal, and great family members.
 The German Shepherd has a lower energy level and might be better suited for a slower lifestyle.

 Popular Names for Belgian Shepherd